aspark003/ML_portfolio/consultant_folder/README.md

-# Consultant Folder

-This folder contains consulting-related dashboards, scripts, and documentation for portfolio and project use.
-CDbscan: Multi-Model Unsupervised Fraud and Risk Detection Pipeline
+CDbscan: Multi-Model Unsupervised Fraud & Risk Detection Pipeline

-This directory contains the implementation of the CDbscan class, an end-to-end unsupervised machine learning workflow designed to identify anomalies and classify operational risk using three clustering algorithms: DBSCAN, OPTICS, and HDBSCAN.
-The pipeline standardizes the dataset, applies dimensionality reduction, executes each model, and exports structured outputs suitable for advanced analytics and Power BI dashboards.
+This folder contains the full Python implementation of the CDbscan class.
+The pipeline performs anomaly detection using DBSCAN, OPTICS, and HDBSCAN after data preprocessing and PCA dimensionality reduction.
+All model outputs are exported as CSV files for Power BI dashboards and analysis.

 Overview

-The workflow performs the following steps:
+The workflow:

-Loads and cleans the dataset by removing non-predictive columns.
+Loads and prepares the dataset.

+Removes non-predictive or leakage columns.

-Scales numeric variables and encodes categorical variables.
+Normalizes numeric fields and encodes categorical fields.

-Transforms the dataset using PCA with 11 components.
+Applies PCA with 11 components.

-Fits DBSCAN, OPTICS, and HDBSCAN models for anomaly detection.
+Fits DBSCAN, OPTICS, and HDBSCAN models.

-Generates risk labels, identifiers, and supporting evaluation metrics.
+Generates labels, identifiers, and risk categories for each model.

-Exports all outputs to CSV files for reporting and dashboard integration.
+Exports full results to CSV for downstream reporting.

-Combines model results to produce a final risk category.
+Produces a final combined risk score using all three models.

-This design supports fraud detection, operational risk monitoring, and data-driven decision making.

-Removed Non-Predictive Columns
+Removed Columns

-The following fields are excluded to avoid leakage and maintain unsupervised learning integrity:
+The following columns are dropped before modeling:

 urgency flag

 geo distance to vendor

 invoice match score

 risk category

 holiday period

 is fraud

+These fields either leak target information or are not predictive for unsupervised modeling.

 Preprocessing Steps

-The preprocessing architecture uses a consistent framework for all three clustering models:

-Numeric features are normalized with MinMaxScaler.

-Categorical features are encoded using OneHotEncoder.
+MinMaxScaler scales all numeric variables.

+OneHotEncoder encodes categorical variables.

+ColumnTransformer merges numeric and categorical pipelines.

-PCA reduces dimensionality while retaining key variance.
+PCA (11 components) reduces dimensionality.

-Each clustering model uses identical preprocessed inputs for consistent comparison.

-Model Output Files
+PCA output is then passed to DBSCAN, OPTICS, and HDBSCAN pipelines.

+Model Outputs (Saved to OneDrive)
-DBSCAN (pc_db)
+1. DBSCAN Outputs

-var_cumsum.csv
-pca_db_file.csv
-cluster_db_scores.csv
+var_cumsum.csv — variance and cumulative explained variance

+pca_db_file.csv — PCA components + DBSCAN labels and identifiers

-final.csv updated with DBSCAN labels, identifiers, and categories
+final.csv — original data with DBSCAN fields appended

+cluster_db_scores.csv — Silhouette, Calinski, and Davies metrics

-OPTICS (pc_op)
+2. OPTICS Outputs

-optics_risk.csv
-optics_score.csv
+optics_risk.csv — reachability, ordering, labels, identifiers, risk categories

+optics_score.csv — OPTICS model evaluation metrics

-final.csv updated with OPTICS labels, identifiers, and risk categories
+final.csv — updated with OPTICS labels and categories

-HDBSCAN (pc_hd)
+3. HDBSCAN Outputs

-hd_probability.csv
-hd_scores.csv
+hd_probability.csv — probability scores + probability risk bins

+hd_scores.csv — evaluation metrics for HDBSCAN

-final.csv updated with HDBSCAN labels, probability scores, and risk categories
+final.csv — updated with HDBSCAN labels, identifiers, and categories

-Combined Risk Output (final_db)
+4. Final Combined Risk (final_db)

-The final step aggregates DBSCAN, OPTICS, and HDBSCAN results to compute a total risk identifier and a mapped risk category:

-0 = low
-1 = medium
-2 = high
+A combined risk score is created using the sum of all anomaly identifiers:

+total identifier = DBSCAN + OPTICS + HDBSCAN

+Risk mapping:

-3 = critical
+3 → critical

+2 → high

+1 → medium

+0 → low

-These combined classifications are written back into final.csv.
+Final results are saved back into final.csv.

 How to Run the Script

-Run the file and enter a model selection when prompted.

-Model options:
+When executed, the script prompts:

+Enter model name here:

+Valid inputs:

-d runs DBSCAN
+d → run DBSCAN

-o runs OPTICS
+o → run OPTICS

-h runs HDBSCAN
+h → run HDBSCAN

-f runs the combined risk model
+f → generate the final combined risk file

-Example:

-Enter model name here: d

-Constructor example:
+Constructor Format
 cd = CDbscan('c:/Users/anton/OneDrive/park_consultant.csv', model_name)

 Notes

-All outputs are saved to the OneDrive directory.
+All files export automatically to your OneDrive directory.

-Outliers are identified when model labels equal minus one.
-PCA with 11 components ensures consistency across DBSCAN, OPTICS, and HDBSCAN.
+PCA uses 11 components for consistency across all models.
-The combined risk score reflects agreement across all three models.

-Power BI Dashboards

-This pipeline is paired with a full suite of Power BI dashboards that visualize the detection results and provide an enterprise-grade monitoring interface.

-Included dashboards:

-DBSCAN and PCA Dashboard
-Displays DBSCAN clusters, PCA projections, explained variance, and model evaluation scores.

-OPTICS Reachability Dashboard
-Shows reachability plots, ordering structures, OPTICS cluster labels, and risk segmentation.

-HDBSCAN Probability Dashboard
-Visualizes probability-based risk categories, label distributions, and cluster stability metrics.

-Final Anomaly Summary Dashboard
-Aggregates all three models into a unified operational view.
-Shows total anomalies, category counts, and model score comparisons across DBSCAN, OPTICS, and HDBSCAN.

-These dashboards are designed for fraud detection teams, financial auditors, program managers, and operational oversight groups.
+Outliers are flagged when labels = −1.

+Final combined risk is produced only when model name = f.